tschinz/swift_cheat_sheet/source/02_mvc.md

 ### Segues
 Seques are used that one MVC can cause appear another MVC.
 There are different kind of Segues
 * Show Segue (will push NavigationCtonroller, else Modal)
-* Show Detail Seque (will show in Detail of a SplitView or will push in a NavigationController)
+* Show Detail Segue (will show in Detail of a SplitView or will push in a NavigationController)
-* Modal Seque ( take over the entire screen while the MVC us up)
+* Modal Segue ( take over the entire screen while the MVC us up)
-* Popover Seque () make the MVC appear in a little popover window
+* Popover Segue () make the MVC appear in a little popover window